cjhdev/lora_device_lib/porting.md

 - session state does not contain sensitive information
 - session state is best treated as opaque data
 - loading invalid/corrupt session state may result in undefined behaviour

-- LDL is able to detect and reset incompatible state moving between firmware versions
+LDL does not implement migration of session state between versions.
+This means if you update the firmware on a device, it is best practice to ensure old session state is discarded.

 ### Sleep Mode